microsoft/vscode-docs/docs/remote/create-dev-container.md

 All of the predefined container configurations you can pick from come from the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers), which has examples of `devcontainer.json` and Dockerfiles for different scenarios.

-At the end of using **Dev Containers: Add Development Container Configuration Files...**, you'll be shown the list of available features, which are tools and languages you can easily drop into your dev container. **Dev Containers: Configure Container Features** allows you to update an existing configuration.
+At the end of using **Dev Containers: Add Dev Container Configuration Files...**, you'll be shown the list of available features, which are tools and languages you can easily drop into your dev container. **Dev Containers: Configure Container Features** allows you to update an existing configuration.

 ![Dev container features in Command Palette](images/containers/container-features.png)